arifn1988/superpy/readme.txt

 	Running: python superpy/main.py report inventory --date 2021-11 Will plot the revenue of the month 2021-11.
 Be careful not the input incorrect date formats or else the program will give a error message.
+To set time :
+	Running python superpy/main.py set --time [days]
+	This will add a number of days to the current time of the year.
+For example if today is 17-12-2021, then adding two days means the program time is 19-12-2021.

+	Running python superpy/main.py advance --time [days]
+	Will advance the program time by the amount of days.
+For example if program time is 25-12-2021, then adding  three days to the program time will mean the program time will become 28-12-2021